fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 import noteReducer, { createNote, toggleImportanceOf } from './reducers/noteReducer'
 ```

-We need to alter the tests a bit due to naming conventions of ReduxToolkit:
+We need to alter the tests a bit due to the naming conventions of ReduxToolkit:

 ```js
 import noteReducer from './noteReducer'